Joiversen/Contribution/README.md

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

-# When using O2iot, remember to fork the code!
+## Remember to fork the code when/before using OS2iot !